-Meeting three days a week, Ubuntu always begins with a Community Circle and then transitions into a variety of activities.
+Meeting four days a week, Ubuntu always begins with a Community Circle and then transitions into a variety of activities.
 Participants get writing practice through journaling exercises, and experience workshops in theater, music, dance, martial arts, drumming, storytelling, and poetry with teaching artists, college students and First Generation youth.

 Ubuntu children, First Generation members and their families all come together for Family and Community Celebrations which take place three to four times a year.
 Family and Community Celebrations invite families and the community-at-large to experience the dance, theater, writing and visual art that Ubuntu participants have created, and to enjoy food and music together.
 Everyone participates in a Community Circle, so that they may experience what their children are doing in Ubuntu